mosip/documentation/docs/user-guide.md

 * French
 * Arabic

-_Note_: Once a partner has registered, they must go into the partner management portal to access partner details.
+_Note_: After registering, partners need to login the partner management portal to retrieve partner details.

 ![CTK login page](\_images/ctk-toolkit-login.png)

 ## Terms and Conditions Consent

-The Terms & Conditions popup window will appear for the partner after they log in.
-It has to be accepted by the partner.
-If the partner does not accept the Terms & Conditions, they will be logged out.
+After logging in, partners will encounter a Terms & Conditions popup window.
+They must accept these terms; otherwise, they will be logged out.

 Also, upon logging in, partners will be prompted with a popup if there have been any changes to the Terms & Conditions since their last consent.